Cais/bns-featured-category/readme.txt

 == Frequently Asked Questions ==

+= Where do I put my custom stylesheet? =

+You will need to use an FTP client to add the `/bns-customs/` folder under the `/wp-content/` folder, then place your `bns-custom-style.css` file in the `/bns-customs/` folder.

+= Why did you add the `/bns-customs/` folder? =

+The `/bns-customs/` folder will be used as an update safe location for all plugins I write.
+As most of these plugins use the "BNS" designator, the folder name will make it easier to locate your customizations.

 = Can I use this in more than one widget area? =

 Yes, this plugin has been made for multi-widget compatibility.
 Each instance of the widget will display, if wanted, differently than every other instance of the widget.